Music at Cambridge

 The Director of Studies in Music and Director of Music is Dr Mark Gotham.
-She supervises and lectures on a range of topics in Western music history, including 18th and 19th-century music, opera, music theatre, music criticism in the 19th century and reception history.
+He supervises and lectures on a range of topics in music theory, analysis, composition and computational musicology.

 You may also be aware of one or two of our more distinguished alumnae who studied this (or a closely related subject) here, for example, pianist, conductor and composer Joanna MacGregor OBE

 We look for students who are enthusiastic about their subject, motivated to learn more and have achieved highly in their examinations to date.
 At present, Music applicants receive a general interview and a subject-based interview.
 Candidates will be asked to submit an essay in advance of the interview, together with a musical composition or harmony exercise.
 Murray Edwards sets a written test before the subject interview.
 It tests basic harmony, counterpoint and essay-writing skills.
 The test will also include time to peruse a piece of music and a text extract, which will then form part of the discussion at the subject interview.

 The subject-based interview is an opportunity for the college to get to know the candidate and to gain a sense of the breadth and depth of their musical knowledge and interests.
 You will be asked about your general knowledge of music and your musical interests and enthusiasms.
 You may be invited to discuss the musical and text extracts given to you during the written test.